THE IMMACULATE SYSTEM

 Each campaign will feature its own mix of incentives and rewards.
 That said, combat victories traditionally place high on the list of ways an adventurer might cultivate power and prestige.
 Not only do ordinary campaigns quickly turn new player characters into hardened combatants, but these characters also face risk of death.
 In a world where ancient dragons exist and giant beasts are not even particularly rare, a group of capable and well-balanced adventurers can find themselves overwhelmed by opposition.
 Player character death is a real possibility during all but the most peaceful adventures.

 Preparing for this endeavor has great value.
 Studying the features and spells of your player characters makes it possible to tailor challenges to the particulars of their abilities.
 General review of classes, monsters, races, and spells sheds light on the countless possibilities available when designing encounters.
 Details about relevant cultures and religions can do much to guide coherent narratives.
 All this reading becomes even more effective when paired with a little writing.
-Compiling all the critical information in one place connstitutes preparation for a combat encouter.
+Compiling all the critical information in one place constitutes preparation for a combat encouter.
 That task is also an opportunity to script unusual behaviors or individualize notable figures before the party makes first contact.

 ↟ Contents ↟ ↡ Index ↡ ↑ Preface ↑ → Introduction ← ↓ Characters ↓